Healthcare in Portugal

 Private healthcare facilities in Portugal

-Private healthcare in Portugal is expensive, especially for those who do not have health insurance.
+Private healthcare in Portugal is expensive, especially for those who don't have health insurance.
 However, private healthcare is the best option for those who can afford a relatively low-cost health insurance policy.

-Long queues and crowded waiting rooms are almost never seen in private health clinics or hospitals in Portugal.
+Long queues and crowded waiting rooms are seldom seen in private health clinics or hospitals in Portugal.
 Doctors at private establishments in Portugal are generally skilful and more attentive.

 Most banks in Portugal now offer information on their choice of private health insurance provider.
 While some larger corporations and government bodies offer private health insurance to their employees, this is not the norm, nor is it required by law.
 Therefore expats should be prepared to pay for their own healthcare expenses whilst living in Portugal.